ga-curriculum/information-technology-bootcamp-pre-work/the-life-of-an-it-professional/README.md

 - Managing cloud platforms and services.
 - Designing and implementing cloud-based solutions.
 - Monitoring and optimizing cloud resources.
-- Ensuring data security and compliance.
+- Ensuring data security and compliance in the cloud.

 ### DevOps